Man badly hurt in Berlin Holocaust memorial stabbing – DW – 02/21/2025

 Police told the newspaper the man had been injured with a sharp object and was taken by the fire brigade to hospital.

-The attack was said to have taken place on the northern side of the sprawling Holocaust monument, near the US Embassy.
-Police said the perpetrator was still at large on Friday evening, and that there was no initial indication about the motive.
+The attack was said to have taken place on the northern side of the sprawling Holocaust memorial, near the US Embassy.
+Police said the perpetrator was still at large on Friday evening and that there was no initial indication regarding a potential motive for the crime.

-Police spokesman Florian Nath told the Berliner that the weapob used in the attack had also not been found.
+Police spokesman Florian Nath told the Berliner that the weapon used in the attack had also not been found.

 The Memorial to the Murdered Jews of Europe is a memorial to the Jewish victims of the Holocaust, designed by the architects Peter Eisenman and Buro Happold.